-Concentration: Innovation and Technology Management in the Hospitality Industry
+The concentration in Innovation and Technology Management in the Hospitality Industry is a forward-

 Graduates' Placement Opportunities - Occupations Available: Project Managers, Business Developers, Hotel Managers, Resort Managers, Front Office Managers.

 Concentration: International Real Estate Management: Students get immersed into the world of hospitality real estate development, planning, investment analysis, financing techniques and asset management.
 They will also attain knowledge and skills pivotal to succeed in the developing field of Real Estate.
 Students gain an awareness and understanding about the pattern of causality between foreign real estate investment and tourism, as there is an empirical link between foreign direct investment, real estate sector and international tourism.